-Since the card is removed prior to the authorization completing, the post-authorization card processing (including Issuer Authentication and Script Processing) isn't completed.
+Since customers remove their card prior to the authorization completion, the post-authorization card processing (including Issuer Authentication and Script Processing) isn’t completed.
 These post-authorization steps were originally included as an extra layer of fraud detection where the chip embedded in the card is used to verify that the issuer response is indeed genuinely from the issuer.

 So, essentially, a layer of fraud-prevention security that was initially implemented into the cards has been removed in order to facilitate faster transactions.
-Quick Chip transactions take only two to three seconds to complete, which greatly reduces customer friction at checkout, but does come at the expense of a little bit of security.
+Quick Chip transactions take only two to three seconds to complete, which greatly reduces customer friction at checkout.
+But it does come at the expense of a little bit of security.

-Mastercard's version of Quick Chip, called M/Chip Fast, similarily reduces the time a card stays in the terminal by authenticating in one step.
-In November 2017, terminal manufacturer Verifone announced support for M/Chip Fast in addition to Visa's Quick Chip, helping to reduce checkout times for customers paying with EMV chip cards.
+Mastercard’s version of Quick Chip, called M/Chip Fast, similarily reduces the time a card stays in the terminal by authenticating in one step.
+In November 2017, terminal manufacturer Verifone announced support for M/Chip Fast in addition to Visa’s Quick Chip.

 How Can It Be Implemented?

-If you're interested in implementing this new update, the good news is you can use your preexisting equipment and card processor.
-However, there are a few limitations – at this time it's only available in the U.S., and you'll need to update your POS software through your processor.
-As of spring 2017, Visa has confirmed that only one processor - Vantiv - currently supports the Quick Chip update.
-With Vantiv's acquisition of Global Payments, Quick Chip can also be used by businesses that use Global Payments.
+If you’re interested in implementing this update, the good news is you can use your existing equipment.
+However, there are a few limitations.
+At this time it’s only available in the U.S., and you’ll need to update your POS software through your processor.
+As of spring 2017, Visa has confirmed that only one processor – Vantiv – currently supports the Quick Chip update.
+With Vantiv’s acquisition of Global Payments, Quick Chip can also be used by businesses that use Global Payments.

 American Express and Visa in particular have downloadable FAQs and specification guides explaining the technical details behind the switch.
 I’d highly recommend checking them out before making any decision to upgrade.
 American Express offers its own video explaining Quick Chip:

-The solution credit card companies have implemented is to update EMV POS terminals to allow chip cards to be used at any time during the transaction, pre-authorizing a temporary amount and retaining chip information to send final authorization much quicker at the end of the transaction.
+The solution credit card companies have implemented is to update EMV POS terminals to allow chip cards to be used at any time during the transaction.
+The card pre-authorizes a temporary amount and retains chip information to send final authorization at the end of the transaction.

 Because this feature was initially overlooked, you’ll need to update the software of your existing EMV equipment to utilize it for each individual credit card company.
 Once upgraded, transaction times are noticeably decreased, leading to faster checkouts and much less customer friction at checkout.